What is Universal Banking?

 What are the Services Offered by Universal Bank?

 Universal banks get to offer a huge range of banking and financial services like a credit card, housing finance, auto loans, insurance, retail loans, factoring, merchant banking, mutual funds, underwriting, investment advisory, payment processing, securities transactions, deposits, asset management, financial analysis, etc.

 Universal banking can be defined as a combination of investment banking, retail banking, and wholesale banking.
 It offers an unbelievable variety of services that the traditional banking system and its competitors fail to offer.
 Commercial banking and investment banking are the two main functions.

 The system offers services like asset management, auto loans, insurance, deposits, investment advisory, underwriting, mutual funds, credit cards, securities transactions, financial analysis, merchant banking, payment processing, factoring, housing finance, retail loans, etc.

 Universal banks are a type of advanced commercial bank that offers an exclusive range of services under one roof.
-They are updated versions of commercial banks but not all commercial banks are universal banks.
+They are updated versions of commercial banks, but not all commercial banks are universal banks.

-This has been a guide to what is Universal Banking.
+This article has been a guide to what is Universal Banking.
 Here we discuss functions and examples of universal banking along with how does it work.
 You can learn more about financing from the following articles –